ruppysuppy/Karmatek-2k20-Client/README.md

 * password: password

 ## NOTE
 The Karmatek Website must be up and running (as the data is extracted from there) and should have entries (otherwise empty Excel sheet will be generated).
+To resend the confirmation email, in the Karmatek Website, the email id and password must be properly entered and less secure app access must be turned on from google settings.
+Admin details can be freely updated, but needs to confirm the previous credential before allowing the access to modify it.